 Committees will be constituted at the Department and University levels to look into the written complaints regarding continuous Evaluation (CE).
 Department Level Committee (DLC) will consist of the Department Council and a student nominee of the Department Students' Union from the concerned faculty.
 8.2 University Level Committee (ULC) will consist of the Pro-Vice-Chancellor (Chairman and Convener), the Convener of the Curriculum Committee (vice-chairman), the Head of the Department concerned and a nominee of the Students' Union.
 Department Level Committee will be presided over by the HOD and the University Level Committee by the Pro-Vice Chancellor.
 Department Level Committee will have initial jurisdiction over complaints against CE and University Level Committee will hear appeals against Department level decisions.
-Complaints will have to be submitted to the Department concerned within two weeks of publication of results of CE and disposed of within two months of the decision taken by the Department level committee and disposed within two months of the receipt of the complaint.
+Complaints will have to be submitted to the Department concerned within two weeks of publication of results of CE and disposed of within two weeks of receipt of complaint.
+Appeals to university Level Committee should be made within one month of the decision taken by the Department level committee and disposed within two months of the receipt of the complaint.
 8.3 Complaints unsolved by the University Level Grievance committee shall be placed before the Vice Chancellor